nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `17` or above installed in your Computer.
-   1. Open a terminal window, and navigate to the root of your project folder.
+   1. Open a terminal window, and go to the main folder where all your project files are stored.
    2. Run the `java -version` command to confirm the terminal is using Java 17.
    3. If Java version is not Java 17, download it [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)

 2. Download the latest `AcademyAssist.jar` file from the official website.

-3. Copy the file to the folder you want to use as the _home folder_ for your AcademyAssist.
+3. Move the file to the folder you want to use as the _home folder_ for your AcademyAssist.

 4. Double-click the file to start the app.